TID-Lab/aggie/README.md

 ## Maintenance
 1. To run migrations run `migrate`.
 2. To run tests, run `npm test`.
+  - Calling `mocha` will run just the backend tests
+  - `karma start` will run just the frontend tests
 3. To monitor code while developing, run `gulp`.
 You can pass an optional `--file=[test/filename]` parameter to only test a specific file.

 ## Project Configuration